Here are the latest COVID-19 numbers confirmed Monday in Washington state

 Vaccine

-On the national level, more than 302.8 million shots of the approved vaccines have been given, according to CDC statistics.
+On the national level, 310.6 million shots of the approved vaccines have been given, according to CDC statistics.

 Testing

-The average positive test rate for the seven days prior was 3.9%.
+The average positive test rate for the seven days prior was steady at 3.6%.
 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.

 County numbers